waxwink/laracount/README.md

 ```

 ### Other Balance APIs
-Bank balance can be retrieved:
+Bank, revenue and expense balances can be retrieved by:
 ```php
 $service->bankBalance();
 $service->revenueBalance();